 The Free State's gold reef of more than 400 km stretches across the province from Gauteng.
-South Africa's largest goldmining complex is Free State Consolidated Goldfields, with an area of 330 km.
+South Africa's largest gold-mining complex is Free State Consolidated Goldfields, with an area of 330 km2.

 Bituminous coal is mined and converted to petrochemicals at Sasolburg.